NickAhn/DSA-notes/Data Structures/README.md

 Items in a linked list are called **nodes**, the first node being the **head** and the last node being the **tail**.

+Analogy: linked lists are like a chain of paper clips.

 ### Strengths
 * **Dynamic Size**: You can increase/decrease the size of the array during runtime.
 * **Faster insertion/deletion operations**: To insert/delete, you don't need to shift elements.
 Only change the pointer from one node to another.